Niketkumardheeryan/ML-CaPsule/Multiple Disease Predictor/README.md

 ## Overview

-This application aims to predict multiple types of diseases simultaneously, including diabetes, heart disease, and kidney disease.
-By leveraging advanced machine learning algorithms and comprehensive medical data, this app provides users with early warnings and actionable insights to manage their health proactively.
+These models aim to predict multiple types of diseases simultaneously, including diabetes, heart disease, and kidney disease.
+By leveraging advanced machine learning algorithms and comprehensive medical data, these models provide users with early warnings and actionable insights to manage their health proactively.

 ## Use Case: Multi-Disease Prediction